Additivity of derived limits in the Cohen model: systems

+Ultimately, we will be interested in the derived limits of $G$; we will use information about the derived limits of $\overline{G}$ and $\overline{G}/G$ to compute the derived limits of $G$.

-\end{itemize} \end{defn} \begin{exa} Suppose $G_{\alpha,k}=\ZZ^k$ for each $\alpha,k$ and $p_{\alpha,j,k}$ is the canonical projection map.
+\begin{exa} Suppose $G_{\alpha,k}=\ZZ^k$ for each $\alpha,k$ and $p_{\alpha,j,k}$ is the canonical projection map.
 The resulting system $G$ is denoted $\mathbf{A}_\kappa$ in, for instance, \cite{SHDLST}.
-We may think of $\overline{G}_x$ as functions from the area under the graph of $x$ into $\ZZ$ and $G_x$ as the subgroup of finitely supported functions. \end{exa}
+We may think of $\overline{G}_x$ as consisting of functions from the area under the graph of $x$ to $\ZZ$ and of $G_x$ as the subgroup of finitely supported functions. $\overline{G}_x/G_x$ consists of functions from the area under the graph of $x$, where we identify two functions if they agree modulo finite. \end{exa}